RavenCutie21/Voice-Changer-Settings/README.md

 any other stuff you have wrong ask AI Hub's discord server but it should be fully explained here unless its a weird issue.

-# random extra stuff figured out
+# random error stuff figured out

 if this error appears: